tinytinus/fibonacci-1-second/README.md

 <img width="482" height="290" alt="download" src="https://github.com/user-attachments/assets/5e33df8e-9f5e-4e7a-9aac-0a329d4b44ef" />

 on the left we have the print time, bottom time calc and right length number

+reminder this is all on a shitty chromebook